samweru-zz/bookkeep/README.md

 ## Seeder

-You'll be required to seed the database with a period.
-Use command `period:create` without arguments to create a default period or define one.
+You'll be required to seed the database with a period, use command `period:create` without arguments to create a default period or define one.
 You can use the command `db:base` to seed the database without transactions or command `db:all` to seed with ready transactions.